Traditional Irish music is a full body experience: the upbeat tempos compel you to

 seisún in nearly every village, town and city on the island, especially on weekends, and usually in a pub.

 céilí (pronounced like: kay-lee), meanwhile, is all about dancing to this music; and there's a huge emphasis on joining in with the locals.
-Every corner of Ireland has its own favourite dances, from jigs to set dances.
+Every corner of Ireland has its own favorite dances, from jigs to set dances.
 County Clare: Trad capital

 Just like the dances, depending on where you are in Ireland the style of trad music will differ, too.
 Take